12+ Great YA and Middle Grade Lit Book Picks Addressing Mental Health and Bullying

-As a bonus recommendation, I wanted to share Allie Brosh's comic essay collection, Hyperbole and a Half, which has two brilliant sections addressing her own experiences living with depression.
-She is a brilliant writer and artist, and I can't wait to read her new collection that came out in fall of 2020, Solutions and Other Problems.
+As a bonus recommendation, I wanted to share Allie Brosh's comic essay collection, Hyperbole and a Half (Bookshop.org), which has two brilliant sections addressing her own experiences living with depression.
+She is a brilliant writer and artist, and her second collection Solutions and Other Problems (Bookshop.org), also has many insightful sections dealing with navigating mental health in the world.

 (A note to our readers: click on the hashtags above to see our other blog posts with the same hashtag.)